Medical Billing and Coding Jobs in Nevada

 - Website: www.childrensheartcenter.com

-Children’s has 17 physicians on staff who treat children for a variety of ailments including chest pain, known heart problems, passing out, irregular heartbeats, hypertension, high blood pressure, high cholesterol, rheumatic fever, Kawasaki’s Disease, and other cardiology-related problems.
+This facility’s physicians treat children for a variety of ailments including chest pain, known heart problems, passing out, irregular heartbeats, hypertension, high blood pressure, high cholesterol, rheumatic fever, Kawasaki’s Disease, and other cardiology-related problems.
 Benefits at Children’s Heart Center include corporate membership discounts to Gold’s Gym, all major holidays off, and a childcare discount through La Petite Academy.

 Mesa View Regional Hospital

 - Address: 1299 Bertha Howe Avenue, Mesquite, NV 89027

 - Email Address: Click here for their contact form.

 Services at Mesa View Regional include urology, plastic surgery, orthopedics, obstetrics, gynecology, general surgery, allergy and immunology, dentistry, dermatology, and more.
 Benefits at Mesa View Regional include retirement plan options, paid time off, tuition assistance, hospital discounts, and other perks.

 Nevada’s unemployment rate has remained stable at just below 5% between April 2017 and September 2017, according to the Bureau of Labor Statistics (BLS).
 The BLS report also noted that the education & health services industry, the umbrella industry that includes medical billing and coding, saw an increase in employment over this same time span.
 Despite its tourism- and construction-focused economy, Nevada keeps medical billers and coders busy by being an active medical record research state.